 While analytical skills are required for many types of jobs, in this article we focus on data-related job roles and the types of analytics skills questions you might want to ask of candidates for data science, data engineering, data analyst and machine learning roles.

 Brainteasers such as this one do not assess critical thinking.
 (Courtesy of Analyticsvidha)

-10 Analytical Interview Questions for Data Science Roles
+10 Analytical Questions in Interviews for Data Science Roles

 Analytics skills are part and parcel of the data science process.
 Anyone working on a data science or advanced analytics team must demonstrate intellectual curiosity, comfort with uncertainty and an ability to apply rational critical thinking to solve problems.

 So what types of questions might you ask to assess these traits?

 We’ve put together a list of 10 example questions: